RKinDLab/ros2_psd_pcb_reloc/README.md

 All authors are with the Department of Mechanical Engineering at Louisiana State University, Baton Rouge, Louisiana, United States of America.

+For brevity, we have divided this README into the following sections,

+- Introduction
+- Overview / Key Results / Bibliography
+- How to Use?

 ---

 ## Introduction

 This repository is a complete ***ROS 2 workspace*** which includes the proposed short-term relocalization framework along with the presentation slides and the paper.
-For brevity, we have divided this README into the following sections.

-- Introduction
-- Contributions
-- Important Results
-- How to Use?
+Following ORB-SLAM3 and YOLOv5, this framework also uses [GPLv3](https://gist.github.com/kn9ts/cbe95340d29fc1aaeaa5dd5c059d2e60) License.

 This work was presented in [2024 IEEE/ASME International Conference on Advanced Intelligent Mechatronics](https://www.aim2024.org/).